nihlaeth/read-the-room/notes.md

 #### Architecture
 * cli.c - parse command line options and pass them to readtheroom
 * readtheroom.c - determine what file to load next, pass to writetheroom
-* writetheroom.c - consists of 2 threads (by necessity)
+* writetheroom.c - consists of 3 threads
+** non-realtime: socket read thread
 ** non-realtime: read file from disk, decode and resample, write to ringbuffer ** realtime: read from ringbuffer, write to jack port